 About Ransomware

-Ransomware is a variety of malicious software that encrypts or steals files so they cannot be used or are made publicly available.
-Ransomware often locks the victim's computer.
-To avoid the damage, the target is asked to pay a specified ransom, usually in the form of a crypto currency such as Bitcoin, within a short time window.
-There is no guarantee that delivering the extortion price will restore the damaged data or prevent its publication.
-Files can be altered or erased throughout a network depending on the target's write permissions, and you cannot reverse engineer the military-grade encryption algorithms used on the hostage files.
-A common ransomware delivery package is booby-trapped email, in which the user is tricked into responding to by a social engineering exploit known as spear phishing.
-This causes the email to look as though it came from a trusted source.
-Another common vulnerability is an improperly protected Remote Desktop Protocol port.
+Ransomware is a form of malware that encrypts or deletes files so they are unusable or are publicized.
+Ransomware sometimes locks the victim's computer.
+To avoid the carnage, the victim is required to send a certain amount of money (the ransom), usually in the form of a crypto currency like Bitcoin, within a brief time window.
+There is no guarantee that delivering the extortion price will recover the damaged data or avoid its publication.
+Files can be altered or erased throughout a network depending on the victim's write permissions, and you cannot reverse engineer the strong encryption algorithms used on the compromised files.
+A typical ransomware attack vector is spoofed email, whereby the target is lured into interacting with by a social engineering exploit called spear phishing.
+This makes the email to appear to come from a trusted sender.
+Another popular vulnerability is an improperly protected Remote Desktop Protocol (RDP) port.

-Ask Progent About the ProSight Ransomware Readiness Checkup in Brighton
+Contact Progent About the ProSight Ransomware Susceptibility Audit in Brighton

-For pricing details and to learn more about how Progent's ProSight Ransomware Readiness Review can enhance your protection against ransomware in Brighton, call Progent at
+For pricing information and to learn more about how Progent's ProSight Crypto-Ransomware Readiness Evaluation can enhance your protection against crypto-ransomware in Brighton, call Progent at